-{property-name} is the name(s) of the property or properties where these values may be used.
-This MUST be registered in the JSCalendar Properties registry.

-{context} is the list of allowed object types where the property or properties may appear, as registered in the JSCalendar Properties registry.
-This disambiguates where there may be two distinct properties with the same name in different contexts.

-- o Change Controller: ("IETF" for properties defined in IETF-stream RFCs). - o Initial Contents: The initial list of defined values for this enum, using the template defined in Section 8.4.2.
+- o Property Name: the name(s) of the property or properties where these values may be used.
+This MUST be registered in the JSCalendar Properties registry. - o Context: the list of allowed object types where the property or properties may appear, as registered in the JSCalendar Properties registry.
+This disambiguates where there may be two distinct properties with the same name in different contexts. - o Change Controller: ("IETF" for properties defined in IETF-stream RFCs). - o Initial Contents: The initial list of defined values for this enum, using the template defined in Section 8.4.2.
+A subregistry will be created with these values for this property name/context tuple.